 MedShare: Help sort surplus medical supplies and equipment that will go to communities in need around the world.
 Kids ages 8 and up can volunteer with a parent; teens 14 and older can volunteer on their own.

 Little Helpers of Atlanta: Families can volunteer together at monthly service projects.
-Activities include food distribution, visiting the elderly, helping refugees, and collecting items for the homeless.
-Find the schedule listed on the Facebook page.
+Activities include food distribution, visiting the elderly, helping refugees and collecting items for the homeless.
+Find the schedule on their Facebook page.